Profunctor Optics, a Categorical Update: Optics

 \section{Optics}

+Our first goal is to give a unified definition that captures what it means to be an \textbf{optic}.
+We have seen so far how \emph{lenses} and \emph{prisms} work (\Cref{fig:exampleaddress,fig:examplePrism}).
+A common pattern can be extracted from these two cases. \emph{Lenses} can be constructed when we have a function that splits some data structure of type $S$ into something of the form $M \times A$ and then recombines it back to $S$.
+Here, $A$ is the type of the field we want to focus on, and $M$ is the type combining the remaining fields that constitute $S$.
+From this split, we can extract the pair of functions $\C(S,A) \times \C(S \times A, S)$ that define a lens. \emph{Prisms} can be constructed when we have a function that can split some data structure of type $S$ into something of the form $M + A$ and put the pieces together again.

-The structure that is common to all optics is that they divide a bigger data structure of type \(S \in \C\) into some \emph{focus} of type \(A \in \C\) and some \emph{context} or \emph{residual} \(M \in \M\) around it.
-We cannot access the context but we can still use its shape to update the original data structure, replacing the current focus by a new one.
+The structure that is common to all optics is that they split a bigger data structure of type \(S \in \C\) into some \emph{focus} of type \(A \in \C\) and some \emph{context} or \emph{residual} \(M \in \M\) around it.
+We cannot access the context directly, but we can still use its shape to update the original data structure, replacing the current focus by a new one.
 The definition will capture this fact imposing a quotient relation on the possible contexts; this quotient is expressed by the dinaturality condition of a coend.
 The category of contexts \(\M\) will be monoidal, allowing us to compose optics with contexts \(M\) and \(N\) into an optic with context \(M \otimes N\).
-Finally, we leave open the possibility of the new focus being of a different type \(B \in \D\), possibly in a different category, which yields a new data structure of type \(T \in \D\).
+Finally, as we want to capture \emph{type-variant} optics, we leave open the possibility of the new focus being of a different type \(B \in \D\), possibly in a different category, which yields a new data structure of type \(T \in \D\).
+This is summarized in \Cref{fig:opticstructure}.

+Multiple definitions of optics of increasing generality have been given in \cite{milewski17,boisseau18,riley18}.
+We encompass all of them under an abstract definition in terms of monoidal actions.